laravel/docs/http-client.md

 <a name="sending-a-raw-request-body"></a>
 #### Sending A Raw Request Body

-You may use the `withBody` method if you would like to provide a raw request body when making a request:
+You may use the `withBody` method if you would like to provide a raw request body when making a request.
+The content type may be provided via the method's second argument:

     $response = Http::withBody(
         base64_encode($photo), 'image/jpeg'